FilipaGo/payup-app-prototype/README.md

 Most products usually target a single functional area: payments (P2P transfers) or splitting expenses — **PayUp targets both**.

-Only **9 out of 16 products are available in Portugal**.
-6 out of these 9, allow the user to make payments.
+6 out of 9 products available in Portugal allow the user to make payments.
 3 out of 9 products only allow the user to manage splitting expenses and creating groups or events to add expenses.

 Only 2 out of 9 allow the user to request the payment of expenses and share them, albeit to a limited extent.